Scenario

 **Example (60-90 seconds):**

-- Now: I’m a product data scientist specializing in experimentation and growth analytics for consumer apps.
-I partner with PM, Eng, and Design to define success metrics and run A/B tests that drive retention and revenue.
+- Now: I'm a product data scientist specializing in experimentation and growth analytics for consumer apps.
+I partner with PM, Eng, and Design to define success metrics and run A/B tests that move retention and revenue.

-- Future: I’m excited to apply that blend of product sense and causal inference to help scale features that boost daily engagement while protecting user trust and platform health.
+- Future: I'm excited to apply that blend of product sense and causal inference to scale features that boost daily engagement while protecting user trust and platform health.

-- Anchor with 2–3 crisp metrics (retention, DAU/WAU, ARPU, unsubscribe rate, creator fairness).
+**Tips:** Anchor with 2-3 crisp metrics (retention, DAU/WAU, ARPU, unsubscribe rate, creator fairness).
+Emphasize collaboration with PM/Eng/Design/Marketing/Policy.
+Keep it under 90 seconds and invite follow-ups.

 ---